liangjingyang/aque_db/README.md

             update_counter
             tab2list

-    If you use mnesia, don't forget create schema before start AqueDb.
+    If you use mnesia, don't forget to create schema before start AqueDb.